vince-p/academicprofile/content/publication/2016_Towards_a_Science_of_Internal_/index.md

 +++
-title = "Towards a Science of Internal Experience:  Conceptual and Methodological Issues in Hypnosis and Meditation Research" date = "2016-01-01" authors = ["Vince Polito", "M. H. Connors"] publication_types = ["6"] publication = "Hypnosis and Meditation:  Toward an Integrative Science of Conscious Planes, _pp.
-171--187_" publication_short = "Hypnosis and Meditation:  Toward an Integrative Science of Conscious Planes, _pp.
+title = "Towards a science of internal experience:  Conceptual and methodological issues in hypnosis and meditation research" date = "2016-01-01" authors = ["Vince Polito", "M. H. Connors"] publication_types = ["6"] publication = "Hypnosis and meditation:  Toward an integrative science of conscious planes, _pp.
+171--187_" publication_short = "Hypnosis and meditation:  Toward an integrative science of conscious planes, _pp.
 171--187_" abstract = "NA" summary = "" image_preview = ""